 Vinegar Compress (plain or with optional sage leaves)

-Vinegar (any type will do, I prefer raw apple cider vinegar or raw ACV packaged in glass)
+Vinegar (any type will do, I prefer homemade apple cider vinegar or raw ACV packaged in glass)

 4-5 sheets of strong brown paper or bamboo paper towels

 Nontoxic food wrap (do not use plastic!)